 Census, NPR: Objectives, characteristics, differences

-The government is all set to carry out two mega exercises -- the Census and the update of the National Population Register (NPR) across the country involving every resident next year.
+The government is all set to carry out two mega exercises -- the Census and the updating data of the National Population Register (NPR) -- across the country involving every resident next year.
 Below are the objectives, characteristics and differences between the NPR and the Census.

 The National Population Register (NPR):